sammyd/sammyd.github.com/source/_posts/2013-01-19-building-a-range-selector-with-shinobi-charts-part-iii-adding-momentum.markdown

-We left off last time with a bug (not really the best practice, but the post was getting a bit on the long side), which would allow a user to drag the upper range boundary below the lower.
-Firstly we're going to fix that, and then we'll move on to looking at the altogether more sexy problem of adding momentum to the range selector's motion.
+We left off last time with a bug (not really the best practice, but the post was getting a bit on the long side), which would allow a user to drag the upper range boundary below the lower:

+{% img center /images/2013-01-19-range-selector-broken.png 761 %}

+Let's start off by fixing that, and then we'll move on to looking at the altogether more sexy problem of adding momentum to the range selector's motion.
 Let's stop waffling and get coding...

 <!-- more -->